 Effects on plant:

-The mould appears as black or greenish fuzz on leaves and buds, reducing the plant’s vigour and making the crop unsafe for consumption.
+The mould appears as black or greenish fuzz on leaves and buds, reducing the plant’s vigor and making the crop unsafe for consumption, or useful for extraction or hash making

 How to identify: